miziomon/awesome-wordpress/README.md

 ## Themes

+* [_S](https://github.com/automattic/_s) - Hi.
+I'm a starter theme called _s, or underscores, if you like.
+I'm a theme meant for hacking so don't use me as a Parent Theme.
+Instead try turning me into the next, most awesome, WordPress theme out there.
+That's what I'm here for.
 * [Bones](http://themble.com/bones/) - An HTML5, Mobile-First starter theme for rapid WordPress development.
 * [Sage](https://roots.io/sage/) - Sage is a WordPress starter theme based on HTML5 Boilerplate, gulp, Bower, and Bootstrap, that will help you make better themes.
 * [WordPlate](https://github.com/wordplate/wordplate) - A WordPress boilerplate.
 This project is trying to simplify the way we're setting up a new WordPress project.
 Don't repeat yourself.